jnatali/sagehen_meadows/data/field_observations/groundwater/README.md

 ###### in biweekly_manual

+*groundwater_biweekly_FULL_Year.csv*
-*groundwater_biweekly_full.csv* will contain the calculated groundwater level relative to the ground surface for each biweekly well measurement.
+Will contain the calculated groundwater level relative to the ground surface for each biweekly well measurement.

 The relative groundwater level will be an average of the three welltop_to_water readings in the *Groundwater_BiWeekly_RAW.csv*, subtract the welltop_to_ground level from *Wells_Dimensions.csv* for the unique well_id and add the meter_offset from *Wells_Meter_Offsets.csv* for the indicated meter_id.

+*groundwater_biweekly_RAW_Year.csv*
-*groundwater_biweekly_RAW.csv*   contains unprocessed water level readings from the top of the well to the groundwater.
-Three readings were collected at each well on a bi-weekly basis.
-Each well has a unique id.
+Contains unprocessed water level readings from the top of the well to the groundwater for the year(s) specified.

+Variables in this file include:
+- well_id; each well has a unique id.
+- date-timestamp; records date and time of well measurement.
+- welltop_to_water (in cm); three readings were collected at each well on a bi-weekly basis.
 Each reading has a timestamp and those with the same timestamp (listed in PDT, even if past official summer window) were collected within ~1 minute of each other.
 All readings should have occurred before 9am PDT.
-Some wells contained logging pressure transducers (then logger_binary = 1).
-Some wells were dry (then water_binary = 0).
-For each measurement, a meter_id is listed, which maps to an offset in the *wells_meterOffsets.csv* file.
-Variables in this file include: well_id, timestamp, welltop_to_water (in cm), logger_binary (true/false), water_binary (true/false) and meter_id.
+- logger_binary (true/false); some wells contained logging pressure transducers (then logger_binary = 1).
+- water_binary (true/false); some wells were dry at time of measurement (then water_binary = 0).
+- meter_id; for each measurement, a meter_id is listed, which maps to an offset in the *wells_meterOffsets.csv* file.

 ###### in subdaily loggers